SimpleLuke/Task-Quest.io/README.md

-Task-Quest.io(Beta) is inpsired by one of my favorite games, Dragon Quest.
-This project is about increasing productivity by gaming elements.
-This application is built by ReactJS and Tailwind.
+Task-Quest.io(Beta) is inspired by one of my favourite games, Dragon Quest.
+This project is about increasing productivity through gaming elements.
+This application is built with ReactJS and Tailwind.
 Redux toolkit for stage management.